Skip to main content

 .addNode('factual', toolNode('web_search'))

-.addNode('creative', gmiNode({ instructions: 'Write a creative response.' }))
+.addNode('creative', gmiNode({ instructions: 'Write a creative, engaging response.' }))

-.addNode('code', gmiNode({ instructions: 'Write and explain code.' }))
+.addNode('code', gmiNode({ instructions: 'Write clean, documented code with an explanation.' }))

 .addEdge(START, 'classify')